Hong Kong protesters march in peace after weeks of chaos | The China Post

-Tens of thousands of protesters marched in central Hong Kong’s Victoria Park on Sunday, after recent rallies were characterized by violent clashes with police.
+A sea of pro-democracy protesters marched in central Hong Kong’s Victoria Park on Sunday, a contrast to recent rallies characterized by clashes with police.

-Despite the heavy rainfall, umbrella-ready protesters occupied a five- kilometer-long stretch road in the city on Sunday after the designated public park could not contain the large number of participants.
+Despite the heavy rainfall, umbrella-ready protesters occupied a 5-kilometer stretch of road in the semi-autonomous Chinese territory after the designated public park could not contain the large number of participants.

+Organizers said 1.7 million people took part in what they hoped was return to peaceful protests after past weekends saw violence between police and more hardcore demonstrators.
+Authorities gave a much lower attendance figure.

 “Today is a day of peace,” said organizer Bonnie Leung.
 “We can show the world that Hong Kong people can be totally peaceful.”